emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 To develop this project, I worked on a team along with two developers.

 <strong>THE PROBLEM</strong>

 <i>Macedonian podcasts are hard to discover</i>

 There are over 70 podcasts by Macedonian creators on a wide variety of topics: business, fashion, music, books, politics, studies - you name it.
 However, there is no way to discover them since they are scattered on numerous platforms.

 <strong>RESEARCH</strong>

 <i>What do Macedonians know about Macedonian podcasts?<i>

 <strong><i>Online research</i></strong>

 To kick off the research, I found a few posts on Reddit in the Macedonian subreddit asking for Macedonian podcast recommendations - the main question being “Where do you even find these podcasts?”
 Besides that, there was not much information on this topic on the internet.

-In person interviews
+<strong><i>In person interviews</i></strong>

 To successfully understand what opinions people had about Macedonian podcasts, I set out two find these two types of people: podcast enthusiasts and people podcast newbies.
 This way, I would create a good experience both for newbies and for long-time podcast listeners.

 I interviewed 2 people from each group.
-In summary, here’s what I learned Podcast enthusiasts
+In summary, here’s what I learned

+<i>Podcast enthusiasts</i>

-Have a very hard time finding other good podcasts to listen to, especially in a similar topic to the ones they already know and love.
+•   Have a very hard time finding other good podcasts to listen to, especially in a similar topic to the ones they already know and love.

-The only way to find out a podcast is if you do follow the creators on social media.
+•   The only way to find out a podcast is if you do follow the creators on social media.

-Switching from one to another podcast usually requires jumping from one platform to another (for example Anchor/Spotify to Google Podcasts)
+•   Switching from one to another podcast usually requires jumping from one platform to another (for example Anchor/Spotify to Google Podcasts)

-Podcast newbies
+<i>Podcast newbies</i>

-Don’t know where to even start looking for the podcasts Didn’t think many Macedonian podcasts exist at all
+•   Don’t know where to even start looking for the podcasts
+•   Didn’t think many Macedonian podcasts exist at all
-Are quite curious to dive deeper into Macedonian podcasts
+•   Are quite curious to dive deeper into Macedonian podcasts

 User Personas
 Based on the conversations I had, I created a user persona for each group.